The most common source of elevated magnetic

 as described above.

-- Type III plumbing current exists when primary neutral
+Type III plumbing current exists when primary neutral

-return current (often from the utility transformer feeding the premises) flows over the
+return current flows over the

 secondary portion of the neutral system into the building and crosses over into the plumbing